A Survey of Deep Active Learning: Deep Active Learning

 The batch-based query strategy forms the basis of the combination of AL and DL, and related research on this topic is also very rich.
 We will provide a detailed overview and discussion of BMDAL query strategies in the following sections.

-\subsubsection{Uncertainty-based and hybrid query strategies}
+\subsubsection{Uncertainty-based and Hybrid Query Strategies}

-Because the the uncertainty-based approach is simple in form and has low computational complexity, it is a very popular query strategy in AL. This query strategy is mainly used in certain shallow models (eg, SVM \cite{Tong2002Supportvectormachine} or KNN \cite{Jain2009Active}).
-This is mainly because the uncertainty of these models can be accurately obtained by traditional uncertainty sampling methods (e.g., Margin Sampling, Least Confidence and Entropy \cite{Settles2012Active}).
+Because the uncertainty-based approach is simple in form and has low computational complexity, it is a very popular query strategy in AL. This query strategy is mainly used in certain shallow models (eg, SVM \cite{Tong2002Supportvectormachine} or KNN \cite{Jain2009Active}).
+This is mainly because the uncertainty of these models can be accurately obtained by traditional uncertainty sampling methods.
+In uncertainty-based sampling, learners try to select the most uncertain samples to form a batch query set.
+For example, in the margin sampling \cite{DBLP:conf/ida/SchefferDW01}, margin $M$ is defined as the difference between the predicted highest probability and the predicted second highest probability of an sample as follows: $M=P\left(y_{1} \mid x\right)-P\left(y_{2} \mid x\right),$ where \(y_1\) and \(y_2\) are the first and second most probable labels predicted for the sample \(x\) under the current model.
+The smaller the margin $M$, the greater the uncertainty of the sample $x$.
+The AL algorithm selects the top-$K$ samples with the smallest margin $M$ as the batch query set by calculating the margin $M$ of all unlabeled samples.
+Information entropy \cite{Settles2009ActiveLearningLiteratureSurvey} is also a commonly used uncertainty measurement standard.
+For a $k$-class task, the information entropy $\mathbb{E}(x)$ of sample $x$ can be defined as follows:

+where $P(y_i\mid x)$ is the probability that the current sample $x$ is predicted to be class $y_i$.
+The greater the entropy of the sample, the greater its uncertainty.
+Therefore, the top-$K$ samples with the largest information entropy should be selected.
+More query strategies based on uncertainty can be found in \cite{DBLP:books/crc/aggarwal14/AggarwalKGHY14}.

-There are many DAL \cite{Ranganathan2017Deep, Asghar2016Deep, He2019Towards, Ostapuk2019ActiveLink} methods that directly utilize an uncertainty-based sampling strategy.
-However, as analyzed in Section \ref{sec:Batch Mode DAL (BMDAL)}, this can easily lead to insufficient diversity of batch query samples (such that relevant knowledge regarding the data distribution is not fully utilized), which in turn leads to low or even invalid DL model training performance.
+There are many DeepAL \cite{Ranganathan2017Deep, Asghar2016Deep, He2019Towards, Ostapuk2019ActiveLink} methods that directly utilize an uncertainty-based sampling strategy.
+However, DFAL (DeepFool Active Learning) \cite{Ducoffe2018Adversarial} contends that these methods are easily fooled by adversarial examples; thus, it focuses on the study of examples near the decision boundary, and actively uses the information provided by these adversarial examples on the input spatial distribution in order to approximate their distance to the decision boundary.
+This adversarial query strategy can effectively improve the convergence speed of CNN training.
+Nevertheless, as analyzed in Section \ref{sec:Batch Mode DeepAL (BMDAL)}, this can easily lead to insufficient diversity of batch query samples (such that relevant knowledge regarding the data distribution is not fully utilized), which in turn leads to low or even invalid DL model training performance.
 A feasible strategy would thus be to use a hybrid query strategy in a batch query, taking into account both the information volume and diversity of samples in either an explicit or implicit manner.